-REPAK FEE MODULATION: GUIDANCE FOR PLASTIC GROUPINGS
+REPAK FEE MODULATION: GUIDANCE FOR PACKAGING GROUPINGS

-CATEGORY EXAMPLES GUIDANCE RECYCLED RIGID PLASTIC Pots - Tubs Trays - Plastic Pallets Crates - Plastic Strapping This category includes any rigid three dimensional plastics disposed of at the back door of a business or by the consumer.
-This however excludes plastic bottles which are reported separately.
-In general, rigid plastics will be seen as recyclable.
-RECYCLED FLEXIBLE PLASTIC Pallet wrap Plastic sheeting Shrinkwrap from cases of beverages Mono material flexible plastics discarded by the consumer This category includes soft plastics and single polymer films that are recyclable.
-In general, mono material plastics disposed of at the back door of a business or at the household will be seen as recyclable.
-NON RECYCLED PLASTIC Foamed plastics such as expanded polystyrene or polyethylene Flexible plastic films and bags composed of more than one plastic type that are discarded at kerbside Toothpaste tubes This category includes mixed plastic laminates in film form and foamed polystyrene packaging.
-It also includes any packaging known not to be recycled for example due to high contamination levels on disposal by the end user.
-PET BEVERAGE BOTTLES - PET Soft Drink Bottles - PET Water Bottles - PET Beer Bottles As there will be a separate collection target for these, we will need to record the number of bottles placed on the Irish market.
-Under the new Single Use Plastics Directive, EU member states must separately collect 77% of plastic bottles by 2025, increasing to 90% by 2029.
-Full sleeved labelling and caps on PET bottles are also declared here (i.e. the bottle components are not split out).
+CATEGORY EXAMPLES GUIDANCE RECYCLED FLEXIBLE PLASTIC Pallet wrap Plastic sheeting Shrinkwrap from cases of beverages Mono material flexible plastics disposed of by the householder This category includes soft plastics and single polymer films that are normally used for packaging applications and that are recyclable.
+In general, mono material plastics disposed of at the back door of a business or at the household will b as recyclable ^{} .
+RECYCLED COMPOSITES Beverage Cartons Other mixed material laminates where the materials are mechanically separable for recycling This category includes mixed materials that are possible to mechanically separate in order to fully or partially recycle them.
+Examples will include beverage cartons and one side coated papers that can be recycled in Ireland.
+PET BEVERAGE BOTTLES PET Soft Drink Bottles PET Water Bottles PET Juice Bottles PET Beer Bottles As there will be a separate collection target for these, we will need to record the number of bottles plat on the Irish market.
+Under the new Single Use Plastics Directive, EU member states must separately co 77% of plastic bottles by 2025, increasing to 90% by 2029.
+Full sleeved labelling and caps on PET bottles are also declared here (i.e. the bottle components are no split out).
 NOTE: The SUP Directive takes precedence over other directives.
-It is more important to declare the bottle, than the recyclable components.
-OTHER PLASTIC BEVERAGE BOTTLES - HDPE Milk Bottles - HDPE Juice Bottles This category includes all plastic beverage bottles not made from PET.
-PLASTIC NON BEVERAGE BOTTLES Detergent BottlesWashing Up Liquid BottlesShampoo Bottles This category includes any plastic bottles that are not used for beverages.
+It is more important to declare the than the recyclable components.
+OTHER PLASTIC BEVERAGE BOTTLES HDPE Milk Bottles HDPE Juice Bottles This category includes all plastic beverage bottles not made from PET such as HDPE bottles used for r and juice.
+PLASTIC NON BEVERAGE BOTTLES Detergent Bottles Washing Up Liquid Bottles Shampoo Bottles This category includes any plastic bottles that are not used for beverages.